'Freedom Parade': Drawing in Sketchbook

 'Freedom Parade': Abstract Drawing 9" x 12" sketchbook

 'Freedom Parade' was created with 8 types of mark-making tools.
 You may have heard of a limited palette when painting to create a cohesive image using a similar mix of colors throughout the painting.
-The same theory can be used for drawing using a variety of mark-making tools but only a few choices to see how far they can express the drawing in a creative and interesting composition.
+The same theory can be applied to drawing using a variety of mark-making tools.
+Still, only a few choices are explored to see how far they can express the drawing in a creative and interesting composition.

 'Love 2 Be There': Collage Drawing in Sketchbook